Back to all posts

 With the water off and the pipe dry, you’re ready to install the fitting.
 First, make sure the ends of the pipe are clean and smooth.
 Slide one compression nut onto the pipe, making sure the threads face the end of the pipe.
 Next, slide a ferrule on.
 Now, push the pipe end into the coupling body until it hits the internal stop.
 Slide the ferrule and nut down to meet the fitting and hand-tighten the nut.
 Repeat this on the other side.
 To finish, use two wrenches: one to hold the coupling steady and the other to tighten the nut about a half to a full turn past hand-tight.
 This compresses the ferrule, creating the seal.
 If this process seems daunting, our team handles all types of pipe repairs and can ensure a perfect, leak-free result.

-Fix Leaks with Epoxy Putty or Repair Tape
+The Patch-Up Job: Epoxy Putty and Repair Tape

 If you’re dealing with a small drip or a pinhole leak, epoxy putty and repair tape are two fantastic tools to have in your DIY arsenal.
 They offer a quick and effective way to stop a leak without any soldering, making them perfect for an immediate fix.
 Think of them as the ultimate first-aid for your pipes.
 While they aren’t meant to be a forever solution for major problems, they can buy you valuable time and prevent water damage while you plan for a more permanent repair.